 People might choose to run full nodes for a variety of reasons, including increased privacy or a desire to support their network of choice.
 Lightweight nodes and full nodes alike come with wallets that can be used for making cryptocurrency transactions.
 Full nodes provide greater privacy, as outside observers have a hard time distinguishing between transactions being processed by the node and transactions sent by the person running the node.

 Looking to get into the crypto market?
-With SoFi Invest® crypto trading, investors can trade more than two dozen cryptocurrencies, including Bitcoin, Ethereum, Solana, Litecoin, Cardano, and Enjin Coin.
+With SoFi Invest® crypto trading, investors can trade over 20 different cryptocurrencies, including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic.

 Photo credit: iStock/A stockphoto

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.